sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ### ResNet50 with CIFAR-10 on the Minikube Cluster

 There are 214 parameter tensors in ResNet50 for CIFAR-10 dataset.
-And those tensor totally have 23,555,082 (89.8 MB) trainable parameters.
+And those tensors totally have 23,555,082 (89.8 MB) trainable parameters.

 | Workers |  computation/communication  |  Speed   |  Speedup Ratio |
 | -- | --------------------------- | -------- | ------ |